spring-jdbc-crud/simplejdbcmapper/README.md

 **@Column**

 Properties that need be persisted to the database will need @Column annotation unless the property is already annotated with one of the other annotations (@Id, @Version, @CreatedOn @CreatedBy @UpdatedOn @UpdatedBy). @Column can be used along with the other annotations to map to a property to a non default column name.
+Note that column names with spaces are not supported.

 @Column
 This will map the property to a column using the default naming convention of camel case to underscore case.
 For example property 'lastName' will map to column 'last_name' by default